Suzanne Collins: Career

-In September 2008, Scholastic Press released The Hunger Games, the first book of a trilogy by Collins.
+In September 2008, Scholastic Press released The Hunger Games, the first book of a series by Collins.
 The Hunger Games was partly inspired by the Greek myth of Theseus and the Minotaur.
 Another inspiration was her father's career in the Air Force, which gave her insight to poverty, starvation, and the effects of war.
 The trilogy's second book, Catching Fire, was released in September 2009, and its third book, Mockingjay, was released on August 24, 2010.
 Within 14 months, 1.5 million copies of the first two Hunger Games books were printed in North America alone.
 The Hunger Games was on The New York Times Best Seller list for more than 60 weeks in a row.
 Lions Gate Entertainment acquired worldwide distribution rights to a film adaptation of The Hunger Games, produced by Nina Jacobson's Color Force production company.
 Collins adapted the novel for film herself.
-Directed by Gary Ross, filming began in late spring 2011, with Jennifer Lawrence portraying main character Katniss Everdeen.
-Josh Hutcherson played Peeta Mellark and Liam Hemsworth played Gale Hawthorne.
+Directed by Gary Ross, filming began in late spring 2011, with Jennifer Lawrence portraying main character Katniss Everdeen. as well as Josh Hutcherson who played Peeta Mellark and Liam Hemsworth who played Gale Hawthorne.
 The subsequent two novels were adapted into films as well, with the latter book split into two cinematic installments, for a total of four films representing the three books.
 As a result of the popularity of The Hunger Games books, Collins was named one of Time magazine's most influential people of 2010.
 In March 2012, Amazon announced that she had become the best-selling Kindle author of all time.
 Amazon also revealed that Collins had written 29 of the 100 most highlighted passages in Kindle ebooks—and on a separate Amazon list of recently highlighted passages, she had written 17 of the top 20.

-On June 17, 2019, Collins announced that a prequel to The Hunger Games would be released on May 19, 2020.
-The premise is based on the life of future President Coriolanus Snow, 64 years before the events of The Hunger Games trilogy.
-On October 4, 2019 the title was revealed to be The Ballad of Songbirds and Snakes.
+Collins released a Hunger Games prequel titled The Ballad of Songbirds and Snakes in May 2020.
+It is based on the life of future President Coriolanus Snow, 64 years before the events of The Hunger Games trilogy.
+A film adaptation, starring Tom Blyth as Coriolanus Snow and Rachel Zegler as Lucy Gray Baird, was released on November 17, 2023.
+In March 2025, it was followed by Sunrise on the Reaping, which explores the 50th Hunger Games won by Haymitch Abernathy.
+Lionsgate procured the rights to adapt the novel into a film, which is set to release on November 20, 2026.

+Personal life

+Collins moved to New York City in 1987 and lived there until 2003.

+In 1991, Collins met Charles "Cap" Pryor at Indiana University and they married in 1992.
+Pryor has been supportive of Collins's career, reading and critiquing the earliest drafts of The Hunger Games.
+They live in the Sandy Hook area of Newtown, Connecticut, with their two children, Charlie and Isabel.
+Though Collins's IMDb profile claims she and Pryor divorced in 2015, this has never been confirmed.

+In 2013, Forbes reported that Collins has a net worth of $55 million, making her No. 3 on Forbes's Top-Earning Authors List.